The Council has fifteen members, representing Potton. Currently, one Town Councillor is also a member of Central Bedfordshire Council.

 John Day

-I moved to the area in 1999 when I started working for the RSPB.
-After living in Sandy for two years, I moved to Potton in 2001 as I seemed to keep gravitating there to socialise.
-I soon learned the town has a friendly community and atmosphere, with good facilities.
+I moved to Potton in 2001 and soon learned the town has a friendly community and atmosphere, with good facilities.
 I think it is fair to say Potton is the only place I have lived and felt part of a community.

-It is privilege to support fellow councillors and the community to help Potton retain its character and natural environment and realise the community aspirations of the Neighbourhood Plan in order that Potton remains a good place to live and work.
+It is a privilege to support fellow councillors and the community to help Potton retain its character and natural environment.
+Where possible I seek to influence better environmental outcomes for the town and community, and realise the aspirations of the Neighbourhood Plan in order that Potton remains a good place to live and work.

 Back to top